alesssia/short_intro_stats/short_intro_stats_Day3.md

 ---
 ## Recap

-<span style="display:block; height:1px;"></span>

 <div style="font-size: 90%">

-- Multiple phenomena and statistical distributions are normally distributed, and the Normal distribution describes both the probability of an observation and its proportion in the population
+- The Normal distribution allows us to determine both the probability of observing a certain value and its expected frequency
+- The z-score allows us to position an observation relative to the reference population and to compare data from very different distributions

 <span style="display:block; height:1px;"></span>

-- We use statistics to estimate parameters (point estimates), with interval estimates (confidence intervals) estimating  their uncertainty
+- We use statistics to estimate parameters (point estimates), which should be communicated along with a measure of confidence (CI or ME; interval estimates)
-- 95% confidence intervals tell us the the true value has 95% probability of being inside the given range
+- A 95% confidence interval results from a procedure that, in 95% of cases, contains the true population value.

 </div>